serinko/python_crash_course_book/part_2_projects/downloading_data/README.md

 ```
 ## Extracting Magnitudes

-- If the value we looking for is in a nested distionary, we can use a double key:
+- If the value we are looking for is in a nested dictionary, we can use a double key:

 ```python
 # --snip--